Cricket-Blistering Bairstow blasts England to series victory over New Zealand | Sports-Games

 Cricket-Blistering Bairstow blasts England to series victory over New Zealand

 "Today was set up perfectly for how we want to go about it, run into the danger rather than back away or stand still," said Stokes.
-New Zealand were left to ponder how they had lost the match after making 553 in their first innings but their decision to attack Bairstow with short pitched bowling after tea -- and to stick with that approach while he peppered the stand -- will feature heavily in their post-mortem.
+England had won just one in 17 tests before appointing Stokes and McCullum in May and the pair have won their first two matches with an attacking approach with both bat and ball.

 Jonny Bairstow blasted a match-winning 136 from 92 balls to lead England to a remarkable five-wicket, second test victory over New Zealand on Tuesday, clinching the three-test series.